-This is important on two fronts.
-Firstly, look the part.
-Candidates will spend a long time choosing the right suit, shirt, blouse and shoes.
-However, Physical Education teachers need to think just as hard about PE kit.
+There are two steps to this process.
+Firstly, you must dress suitably and look the part.
+Candidates often spend a long time choosing the right suit, shirt, blouse and shoes.
+However, PE kits are just as important to the physical education curriculum.
 It is never acceptable to wear your university hoodie with your nickname across the back.
-Equally, all shorts should be a reasonable length and you should only wear a sports watch as jewellery!
-Stick to a classic, white polo shirt and tracksuit bottoms and you will not lose instant credibility.
+You must dress suitably, with shorts at a reasonable length, and only wear a sports watch as jewellery!
+Stick to a classic white polo shirt and tracksuit bottoms; you will look similar to credible physical education teachers.

 Secondly, it is all about gaining credibility.
-When you teach you are the expert and students want to be inspired by you.
+When you teach, you are the expert, and students want to be inspired by your leadership skills.
 Show them what you are good at!
-Make sure you demonstrate this – whilst ‘a picture paints a thousand words’ is true, by simply demonstrating something correctly you will show the students you know what you are talking about, they will trust you and you show the observers you are fit and able!
-Fail to demonstrate and those questions go unanswered. #IncreaseCredibility
+Make sure you demonstrate this – whilst ‘a picture paints a thousand words’ is true, by simply demonstrating something correctly, you prove to the class you are a skilled PE teacher.
+Fail to demonstrate, and those questions go unanswered. #IncreaseCredibility

 4. Past vs Future

-Throughout the day you will speak to a number of different people.
-Remember, whoever you speak to, you are still on interview.
-Some members of staff will be planted with questions to ask, while others (e.g. receptionists and catering staff) have very influential opinions.
-The key here is to learn about the school, be friendly to all (especially students) and gain vital information that you may be able to use to your advantage at a later date.
-Definitely avoid talking about how great you are and do not speak derogatorily about any other candidate.
+Avoid talking about how great you are, and do not speak derogatorily about any other candidate.
 Also, think yourself into the role, and link your previous experience to what you can offer to this new role.
-Keep it relevant – you may have been a great swimming teacher who had fantastic numbers at extra-curricular clubs, but if the new school doesn’t have a pool, it’s not worth repeatedly banging that drum.
-Find out what you can offer the school and evidence your impact and experience to that. #KeepItRelevant
+Keep it relevant – you may have been a great swimming teacher with great numbers at extra-curricular clubs, but if the new school doesn’t have a pool, it’s not worth repeatedly banging that drum.
+Find out what you can offer the school and evidence of your impact and experience. #KeepItRelevant